SUBMISSION GUIDELINES: CATCHMENT – POETRY OF PLACE

 Using that same box, a sequence/ string of four (4) tanka can be submitted instead.

-No title should precede a stand-alone tanka, yet one should be given before a string.
+No title should precede a stand-alone tanka, yet one must be given before a string.

-A sub-title can be included there, indicating it is a sequence/ giving a sense of place.
+A sub-title can be included, stating it’s a sequence; even giving a sense of place too.

 Poets should aim to show a grasp of approaches used in English Language tanka.